 Collecting a written assignment in class about a theory, idea or question related to the subject will allow teachers the opportunity to review student opinions and understanding of the material.
-According to Cornell University, a simple way to provide individual feedback is by working with this kind of small assignment.

 Cornell University suggests using one assignment for every four or five students to carefully review and provide individual feedback about the student’s progress and understanding.
 With every assignment, teachers can offer effective feedback to different students until the entire class has received at least one assignment with feedback on it.